czernous/persian-hugo/exampleSite/content/about/_index.md

 description: Need to drive sales to your business?

 ---
-Are you a School?
-Museum?
-Gallery?
-Independent artist?
+Are you an art school or university?

 In search of content to market your business?

-If so, I write blog posts and social media content for companies in the Art and Design niche based on my educational background in this sector.
+If so, I write blog posts and social media content for art schools based on my educational background in this sector and my work experience as a Teacher.

 On my blog, I share marketing tips for businesses like yours.